Shopify/graphql-design-tutorial/TUTORIAL.md

 }
 ```

+*<a href="#user-content-use-enums-for-value-sets"
-*Rule #11: Use enums for fields which can only take a specific set of values.*
+id="user-content-use-enums-for-value-sets">Rule:</a> Use enums for fields which
+can only take a specific set of values.*

 ## Step Four: Business Logic